jpaulm/drawfbp/README.md

 #### Latest release is 2.14.2.
 This can be obtained by searching for DrawFBP on Maven.
 Go to https://search.maven.org/ - then search for DrawFBP (not case-sensitive).
 Download the .jar file from here, and execute using Java Platform SE binary.

-Two experimental pre-releases, v2.15.0 and v2.15.1, were posted to Github, to see if unnecessary repaints are causing excessive CPU usage, but have since been deleted.  **This has now been solved with v2.15.2.**
+Two experimental pre-releases, v2.15.0 and v2.15.1, were posted to Github, to see if unnecessary repaints are causing excessive CPU usage, but have since been deleted.  **This issue has now been solved with v2.15.2.**

 Description
 -----------